Lacuna Coil: Sleepless Empire (2023–present)

 On 1 April 2023, the band announced their contribution of a new song titled 'Never Dawn' to 'Zombicide: White Death', the latest board game Kickstarter project by game designer Nicolas Raoult and publisher CMON.
 The song is featured in the game's soundtrack and is the band's first involvement in a board game project.
 Zombicide: White Death is a cooperative survival board game set in the Arctic in the midst of a zombie outbreak.
 Lacuna Coil released a full version of their single "Never Dawn" on June 2.

 In a September 2023 interview with KNAC, lead vocalist, Cristina Scabbia, revealed that the band had written five or six songs but decided to delay recording a full album, explaining, "We really base our inspiration on life, on experiences, and to be honest, we didn't want to write a record about the pandemic.
 We wanted to go out again, meet people, live experiences, live life, and get ready to bring everything into our music again.
 So, we've collected a ton of material."

 On 19 April 2024, the band released their latest single, "In the Mean Time," featuring guest vocals by Ash Costello of New Years Day.
 According to the band, the track's message reflects concerns about the diminishing civility evident in contemporary society: "We're navigating through a tumultuous era where many seem to have lost their way.
 Our world is marred by strife and sorrow, with individuals grappling with feelings of isolation, anxiety, and despair.
 The external pressures bear down heavily, obscuring our vision and clouding our judgment."

 A music video directed by Patric Ullaeus and starring Andreas Barås accompanied the release.

 The single was already available on all digital platforms before the release of the music video.

-The song and video are released shortly before Lacuna Coil heads out on a headline US tour with special guests New Years Day and additional support coming from Oceans of Slumber.
-The band will be hitting big festival stages at Rockville, Sonic Temple, and the Milwaukee Metal Festival.
+The song and video were released shortly before Lacuna Coil headed out on a headline US tour with special guests New Years Day and additional support coming from Oceans of Slumber.
+The band hit big festival stages at Rockville, Sonic Temple, and the Milwaukee Metal Festival.

 Costello expressed gratitude, stating, "I am deeply honored to join Lacuna Coil on tour for the first time, to have the incredible opportunity to lend my guest vocals to a new track and appear in the music video.
 Working alongside the powerhouse vocalist Cristina has been a privilege, and I may be biased in saying that 'In the Mean Time' has quickly become my favorite by Lacuna Coil.
 Its message about embracing individuality and not conforming deeply resonates with me."

 On the same day, Lacuna Coil announced a tour in the United Kingdom and Ireland called "In the Meantime," scheduled from 15 October 2024 to 26 October 2024 with support from Finnish nu metal band, Blind Channel.

 On 2 October 2024, Lacuna Coil released the single, "Oxygen", and on 9 January 2025, released the single for "Gravity" ahead of their tenth studio album, Sleepless Empire.
 The album was released on 14 February 2025, through Century Media Records.